Superalgos/Superalgos/README.md

 **4.** Before installing the client on a remote computer in an attempt to access the UI from a different machine, we highly recommend you do a standard installation on your PC / laptop first.
 Leave your Raspberry Pi or server for later, once you have done all available tutorials.
 This single tip will save you a lot of time: you don't need to add complexity before you learn how to handle the app.

+## Migrating from Superalgos Beta 8

+In order to migrate your own workspace to Beta 9, you will need to open your My Workspaces folder with an IDE like VS Code and do some refactorings.
+Some node types have changed in order to accomodate naming space to Learning Bots.
+This is what you need to change:

+-> means replaced by

+Current -> Trading Current
+Last -> Trading Last
+Episode -> Trading Episode
+Episode Counters -> Trading Episode Counters
+Episode Statistics -> Trading Episode Statistics Distance To Event -> Distance To Trading Event

+Also, look for properties name making the needed refactoring to them too, always respecting capitaliztion.
+For example:

+episode -> tradingEpisode
+episodeStatistics -> tradingEpisodeStatistics

 # Usage

 **1.** To run the Superalgos client, go to the Superalgos directory/folder and run this command: